Get Out: Development

 Get Out is the directorial debut of Jordan Peele, who had previously worked in comedy, including the sketch show Key & Peele.
-He felt the horror and comedy genres are similar in that "so much of it is pacing, so much of it [hinges on] reveals", and that comedy gave him "something of a training" for the film.
-The Stepford Wives (1975) provided inspiration, about which Peele said, "it's a horror movie but has a satirical premise."
-As the film deals with racism, Peele has stated that the story is "very personal", although he noted that "it quickly veers off from anything autobiographical."
+Peele noted the similarities between the horror and comedy genres in their pacing and reveals, stating that his experience with comedy had given him a training ground for the film.
+Peele listed The Stepford Wives (1975) as a source of inspiration, describing it as a horror movie with a satirical premise.
+As the film deals with racism, Peele has acknowledged that the story is personal, but far from autobiographical.